szabogabriel/cln-lang/README.md

 ### Prerequisites

-- Java 17 or higher
+- Java 21 or higher (LTS version)
-- Maven 3.6 or higher
+- Maven 3.9 or higher

 ### Building the Project